 If you wanted to do follow her timing and steps, we'd recommend our Over the Moon menstruation tea as this is the highest percentage ingredient in this blend.
 It is also blended with chamomile flowers to ease anxiety plus spearmint and gingko biloba to ease anxiety.

 Undergoing IVF can be a very stressful process, and one which isn't an easy journey.
 Stress can lead to a high level of cortisol in your system, affecting your sleep and general well being.

 Whilst tea (again!) isn't a magical cure for this, a cup of the right tea can go a long way to soothing your nerves.
-We designed our Night Owl blend with as many anxiety easing botanicals as possible to allow you to relax and get a better night's sleep.
+We designed our Over the Moon blend to contain whole chamomile flowers to hep with this, but our Night Owl blend is really the bomb for calming nerves!

 The ingredients are: